 The current educational system often misunderstands gifted children and fails to properly meet their needs.
 They recognize this issue.

-The organisation was created with the purpose of creating conversation in the broader community, and connecting parents with people who work with gifted kids in their area.
-They also provide a platform for parents to come together and support each other, speak honestly, and just talk about their gifted kids without having to edit themselves.
+The organization’s purpose was to initiate conversation in the broader community.
+And connecting parents with people who work with gifted kids in their area.
+They also provide a platform for parents to come together and support each other, speak honestly.
+Just talk about their gifted kids without having to edit themselves.

 It’s a wonderful organisation with a great purpose, but what inspired Sophia to create such a business?

 I have 3 gifted children and they’re all very different.
-My oldest son was five years old when he was first assessed as being gifted.
-His behaviour had started to change, he was depressed and he didn’t seem to find joy in anything.
+The assessment identified my oldest son as gifted when he was five years old.
+He started to exhibit changes in behavior, showing signs of depression, and he seemed to find no joy in anything.

-He was lashing out at his siblings, was frustrated, and his behaviour had gone downhill fast.
+He started to lash out at his siblings, express frustration, and his behavior had deteriorated rapidly.

 This was a kid that was delightful, had always been delightful.
-And as parents, my husband and I were intensely worried and stressed out by this.
+And as parents, my husband and I felt intense worry and stress over this.
 We didn’t know what was going on or what to do.

-We were lucky, however, that in Adelaide there is a school for gifted children, and we were able to get him in very quickly.
+We were lucky, however, that in Adelaide there is a school for gifted children.
+We were able to get him in very quickly.

-Once his needs were being met, and he was surrounded by peers he could relate to, he went back to being the kid that we knew and loved.
+Once we met his needs and surrounded him with peers he could relate to… He went back to being the kid that we knew and loved.